ericjia100/ericjia/README.md

 6. Designing Information Devices and Systems II ([EE 16B](https://inst.eecs.berkeley.edu/~ee16b/sp18/))

 ## Experience
 ### Academic Intern

 I'm currently part of the course staff in official UC Berkeley computer science classes, CS61A and CS61B.
 After learning so much in both classes, I wanted to help assist labs, monitor office hours, and mentor students as an academic intern.
 Plus, I get to earn upper division units!

-## Organizations

-### Computer Science Undergraduate Association

-I joined the Computer Science Undergraduate Association to meet and work with fellow CS majors at UC Berkeley.
-With over 1000 members in this organization, I have expanded my knowledge of the CS world and have gotten to know such a huge CS community!

 ## Projects
 ### Class Projects

 These are all projects I completed in my programming classes.
 Unfortunately, I am not allowed to publicly share my code, but you can check out their specifications by clicking on the links!